CU Boulder students can start a new recognized student organization (RSO) by following the steps and policies outlined below.

 Student groups are not required to register with the Center for Student Involvement.
 However, there are many benefits with being registered.
 They include the ability to

-The registration process for new RSOs opens annually on July 1 and closes April 15 of the following year.
+The registration process to create new RSOs opens annually on July 1 and closes April 15 of the following year.
+You are free to begin the process at any point within this date range.

 - Organization name